Attendance Management System Necessary For Schools

 School Attendance Management has come a long way from the days of recording and keeping attendance manually, and sending the information to another member of staff for analysis and distribution.
 This could take days to complete.
 Even then, analysis results didn’t include needed data for planning effective intervention for truancy problems.

-New technology, such as FasTrak’s school attendance management system, has made monitoring attendance and truancy much easier for schools.
+New technology, such as a school attendance management system, has made monitoring attendance and truancy much easier for schools.
 And it’s more than just a tool for recording attendance.

 Schools can use electronic attendance management to track students’ behaviour, progress, and parental engagement.
 Automation tools make light work of taking attendance, creating reports, managing school meals and contacting parents.
 For many schools, this has simplified administration and reduced workload.

 For parents, the system has made it easy for them to support their children.
-Teachers can enter information about the students directly into the system.
+Teachers can enter information about the students directly into the system or use it alongside their school information management system.
 They can record good behaviour and report pupils’ achievements to parents when they reach certain milestones.

 Parents, on the other hand, can access their children’s daily school record to help them encourage improvement at home.
 They don’t have to wait for a parents evening to find out how their children are coping at school.